maranomynet/is-kennitala/README.md

 **Syntax:** `getKennitalaBirthDate(value: string): Date | undefined`

-Returns the (UTC) birth-date (or founding-date) of a roughly "kennitala-shaped" string — **without** checking if it is a valid `Kennitala` because it's assumed such validation has already happened earlier.
+Returns the (UTC) birth-date (or founding-date) of a roughly "kennitala-shaped" string.
+It does NOT check if it is a valid `Kennitala` and assumes such validation has already happened beforehand.

 It returns `undefined` for malformed (non-kennitala shaped) strings, temporary "kerfiskennitalas" and kennitalas with nonsensical dates, even if they're